IsraelOrtuno/permalink/readme.md

 ## Roadmap
 - [ ] Add testing and maybe a sandbox app.
 - [ ] Better docs organization using VuePress or similar.
+- [ ] Add docs about how to handle automatic SEO tags.

 ## Installation